 Peninsula Community Health Services (PCHS) is a community based nonprofit organization that offers quality, affordable care for children and adults in the Kitsap, Mason, and Olympic Peninsula areas.
 Our services include primary medical care, preventive and restorative dental care, behavioral health counseling, substance use disorder treatment, pharmacy services, referrals to specialty providers, insurance enrollment assistance, health education, mobile clinical services, and community outreach activities.

 The PCHS mission is to provide accessible, affordable, quality health and wellness services for our communities.
 Our patients come from all walks of life.
 PCHS services are available to our patients without regard for ability to pay.

-PCHS strives to provide exceptional integrated health and dental care.
+PCHS strives to eliminate healthcare disparities in our communities.
 We have medical and dental clinics located throughout Kitsap and Mason Counties and a dedicated team working together to create a care plan that’s right for you.
 We also bring that care directly to our patients who can’t easily make it into our traditional clinics through our mobile clinics, school-based health centers, and by partnering with our community service agencies to deliver care on their premises.

 Our Guiding Principle

 Here at PCHS, our guiding principle is to see and value every person.
 We believe all patients have the right to be treated with respect and dignity with an acknowledgment that this includes their cultural, social, spiritual, and personal values and beliefs.

 Every member of PCHS stands by our Core Values: Patient-Driven, Respectful and Empathetic.